 The PM Status Report Template That Saved Me 3 Hours Every Week

-What makes a status report actually useful
+What makes a status report useful

 - Bottom line up front.
 The overall status and the one thing that matters most go in the first two sentences.
 Not the third paragraph.
 Not after a recap of last week.